-We interact with transgender clients, employees, and community members on a daily basis.
+We interact with transgender clients, employees, and community members daily.
 Thanks to these connections, we’re constantly learning how to better serve and support members of the transgender and non-binary communities.

 TDoV is an opportunity for us to renew our commitment to providing top-notch care to these groups.

 - Addressing the unique issues underpinning the high rates of mental health problems and substance abuse in the trans community.
 Some examples include family rejection, lack of social support, stigma, abuse/harassment, and minority stress.

 - Using pronouns during intake, private counseling, and group sessions.